Background

 I get it.
 I once owned a high-end clothing store.
 Customers and their toddlers would come in with food, and touch the clothes with sticky fingers.
 One lady knocked over a large size soda all over my silk shirts and damaged them, forcing me to put up a sign, asking customers to please not eat in the store while shopping.
 But that was different.
 My business sold clothes.
 Here, I was in a candy store.
 Many places that sell sweets even go as far as allowing you to sample things.
 I wasn't even asking for that.
 I had already paid for my item.
 Anyway, I will never return to that store. (image by topntp26)

 I ended up going to one of my favorite markets, Nijiya Market, and asked an employee if it was okay if I sampled stuff, and pay for them at the register.
 She had no problem with it, neither did the cashier.
-I got two boxes of chocolate, and cookies, one to try to see if it was good, and one to give away, and a bunch of other things.
+I got chocolate, and cookies, and a bunch of other things.
 I should have come to this store in the first place.
 It's just that I wanted to get the sweets from a candy artisan.
 A mistake.
 Poor customer service is a pet peeve of mine.
 I simply walk out, and never return.